couchbaselabs/try-cb-java/README.md

 2015-04-07 13:28:21.854  INFO 64284 --- [lication.main()] trycb.Application                        : Started Application in 3.943 seconds (JVM running for 8.494)
 ```

+Note that when you run the application for the first time, it will make sure that all indexes are created for best
+performance, so it might take a bit longer.
+You can follow the output on the command line.

 You should then be able to browse the UI, search for US airports and get flight route information.
 If you are unsure for
 what to search for, try from `SFO` to `LAX` and just use the 1st until the 5th of the current month.
 While doing so, you
 can check the command line which prints all the executed N1QL queries: